 A party is made up of up to 5 characters, and the player can pick between the different classes available and mix them to their own desire.
 The party is arranged into 2 rows, the front and the rear, with a maximum of 3 characters per row.
 Melee weapons work better in the front row, but characters take more damage, and vice versa.
 When defeated, enemies will give experience points and will drop materials which can be sold to the shop for money.

 Etrian Odyssey features a special type of debuff called binds.
 There are 3 types of binds: Head, Arm, and Leg.
 Every skill used, both by the player and the enemy, is associated with one of the 3 parts; head usually with magical skills, arms with physical skills, and legs with leg-based skills.
 Binding the associated part will disable that skill until the bind wears off.
 Furthermore, head binds lower accuracy and magic, arm binds lower physical attack, and leg binds lower speed and evasion.
-Once binded once, enemies will gain additional resistance against further binds once that bind wears off.
+Once binded, enemies will gain additional resistance against further binds of that type.

 Each Etrian Odyssey game thus far had special skills which allowed the characters to perform a special action when a bar is filled.
 This bar is filled by performing actions in battle, but will drop if the party runs away from battle or rests at an inn.